queeb3/Manifesto/README.md

 the solution.

 ## Data
 Services take in data rather that hold data for long term.
-The data recieved depends on what the service you are making is meant to work on.
+The data received depends on what the service you are making is meant to work on.

 Your entire program is a service but at a large scale, if you shrink all problems down to their